morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 Conclusion:
 -----------

-Congratulations on achieving your goal :trophy:!
-You have succesfully made your bed.
+Congratulations on achieving your goal :trophy: .You have succesfully made your bed.

 Contact Details:
 -----------